 “I love the potential for where this could go,” exclaimed Cumby.
 “We will see greater synergy among cities across the nation and an opportunity for collaborative programming that is necessary in the urban community.
 I’m super excited about helping leaders build leaders and to share the gift that God has given me on this new and exciting platform.”

 Fuel Network has launched in Cleveland, Ohio; Columbus, Ohio; Houston, Texas; Long Beach, California; Los Angeles, California; Milwaukee, Wisconsin; Jersey City, New Jersey; Newark, New Jersey; Queens, New York; and Washington, DC.
 These ten cities will maintain a pilot status to allow the Fuel Network model to develop further before additional cities are added.

 By deepening the DVULI and UYWI relationship, both hope to encourage, serve, and support existing networks of youth leaders and potentially build new networks where none exist.

 “I am deeply excited about our (UYWI’s) partnership with DVULI and Fuel Network,” says Tommy Nixon, CEO at UYWI.
 “This partnership is such a picture of the kingdom of God, and I believe we will be more impactful together in seeing healthy urban leaders who have the training and resources to lead young people to Christ.”

 The partnership already has five of the Fuel Network cities beta-testing a week-long entrepreneurial training for teens.
-Small seed grants and other budget items are being shared between DVULI and UYWI to fund the delivery of the training for up to 30 youth per city.
+Small seed grants and other budget items are being shared between DVULI and UYWI to fund the training delivery for up to 30 youth per city.